elephantscale/es-training-new/jenkins/slides/Jenkins_labs.md

 vi src/test/java/course/jenkins/lab/ZipCodeParserTest.java

 ```
+---

+## 2.5 Verify that you are getting an email notification for failed builds

 * You will notice in this script that all test methods are ignored in the ` ZipCodeParserTest ` class.
 We will stop ignoring the last test, ` testZipCodeParserShouldSetNullValuesWhenPassesNullValue()`, by replacing the ` @Ignore ` to ` @Tes ` annotation, and we will commit the change to Git.